Openmesh-Network/xnodeos/README.md

 OWNER env var should be set when deploying in a open-port environment to prevent malicious actors from claiming your Xnode before you.
 DOMAIN env var should be set to communicate with xnode-manager over HTTPS without proxy.
 DOMAIN (can be a subdomain) should have an A record point to this Xnode.
 EMAIL env var should be set in case you own this domain, it can not be a blacklisted email (e.g. @example.com).

-PASSWORD env var can be set to allow password login as user "xnode".
-However it is recommended to manage your machine through [xnode-manager](https://github.com/Openmesh-Network/xnode-manager) only.
+DEBUG env var can be set to any password that can be used to login as user "xnode".
+This is for debugging purposes only, it is recommended to manage your machine through [xnode-manager](https://github.com/Openmesh-Network/xnode-manager) only.

 INITIAL_CONFIG env var can be set to apply any user configuration to the initial system, such as additional configuration required to access xnode-manager.